Mnemotechnician/new-console/README.md

     * In order to save a script, input it in the console, type its name in the top bar and press "save".
 If you attempt to override a existing script, a confirmation dialog will be shown.
     * You can execute a saved script by pressing the green triangle button, copy it to the console using the yellow clipboard button, or delete it using the red trash bin button.

 * A file browser.
-Pretty much self-explanatory, you can browse directories, open files (text ones can be copied to the console, images can be viewed, zip files can be browsed like normal directories.
+Pretty much self-explanatory, you can browse directories, open files (text ones can be copied to the console, images can be viewed, zip files can be browsed like normal directories).
     * On android 10+, its functionality is limited due to the limitations of the OS.

 * A menu allowing you to execute a script when an event occurs.